 The Company's activities are limited to the activities permissible for bank holding companies, which generally include activities deemed by the FRB to be closely related or a proper incident to banking or managing or controlling banks.
 A bank holding company that meets certain criteria may elect to be regulated as a financial holding company and thereby engage in a broader array of financial activities, such as underwriting equity securities and insurance.
-The Company has not elected to be regulated as a financial holding company.
+The Company has not elected to be regulated as a financial holding company has not elected to be regulated as a financial holding company.